sby051/t2fs/README.md

-# create-svelte
+# t2sf-template

-Everything you need to build a Svelte project, powered by [`create-svelte`](https://github.com/sveltejs/kit/tree/master/packages/create-svelte).
+The ultimate Svelte stack, powered by TypeScript, TailwindCSS, SvelteKit and Firebase.

 ## Creating a project